How to fix MBR (Master Boot Record) Errors in Windows 10

 - You might be prompted to select your user account and enter the password for security reasons, Do those to continue.

-- First, execute command bootrec /fixmbr to fix Master Boot Record
+- First, execute the command bootrec /fixmbr to fix Master Boot Record

 - Next, execute the command bootrec /fixboot that fixes the problem If you are dual booting your system and other operating systems (like Linux) replaced the boot record.